jstraj/inmobisimple/README.md

 ## Contributing

 Codes can never be perfect.
-Please feel free to submit pull requests if you think there are some bugs or the code needs some kind of improvement.
+Please feel free to notify me or submit pull requests if you think there are some bugs or the code needs some kind of improvement.

 ## License